Carol Jenkins Barnett: Personal life and death

 Barnett had two sons with her husband, Barney Barnett.

 In 2016, Barnett was diagnosed with early-onset Alzheimer's disease.
-She died from complications of the disease on December 7, 2021, at age 65.
+She died from complications of the disease on December 7, 2021, at the age of 65.

 Awards and recognition

 In 2004, Barnett was presented with the Florida Arts Recognition Award by the Secretary of State of Florida to honor people who support art and culture in Florida.
 She contributed to many Florida arts organizations, including the Polk Museum of Art, Lakeland Symphony Orchestra and Straz Center for the Performing Arts.

 In 2015, Barnett received the Women in Philanthropy award, a national honor bestowed by the United Way Women's Leadership Council for her work developing a number of early childhood initiatives, including the ReadingPals literacy program that spread throughout Florida.
 In 2016, Jenkins Barnett was inducted into the Florida Women's Hall of Fame.

 In 2017, Barnett received the Chiles Advocacy Award, Florida's highest honor for serving its children.
 The Barbara Bush Foundation for Family Literacy presented Barnett with its “Champion for Literacy” award.
 The Barnetts announced plans to introduce the largest park in Lakeland, Florida.
 Jenkins Barnett has served on the steering committee for The Children's Movement of Florida.

-Barnett was named a Notable Member of the Association of Junior Leagues International, an honor given to only 18 women since the association's founding in 1901.
+Barnett was named a notable member of the Association of Junior Leagues International, an honor given to only 18 women since the association's founding in 1901.